 NoiseMap can, as a further option, allow multiple instances of NoiseMap to be run simultaneously in the same machine.
 This lets you compare two models or scenarios side-by-side, or to transfer models between databases.
 It is not intended to speed up calculations as the resources of the computer would simply be shared between the instances, which could cause input/output bottlenecks and might slow down the throughput.

-Many Intel and AMD central processor chips used in modern PCs have multiple cores – in essence this means they are like several independent computers built into one chip.
+Most Intel and AMD central processor chips used in the current (2019) generation PCs have multiple cores – in essence this means they are like several independent computers built into one chip.
 This is useful if you want to multi-task several independent programs – such as running a word processor, spreadsheet and web-browser simultaneously, as each one can be allocated to its own core.
 This is done automatically by the Windows operating system.

-However 6-core and 8-core i7 and Xeon processors are available at a price.
-Is this a price worth paying?
 Much will depend on your model size and the amount of design work that you need to do.
-For intensive projects, the choice is between having several cheaper computers collaborating on a task, or having one multi-processor computer.
+For intensive projects, the choice could be between having several cheaper computers collaborating on a task, or having one multi-processor computer.

-At the current time, it makes sense to buy at least a quad-core (4-core) machine, as these are virtually standard.
-You will need to buy a NoiseMap licence that lets you run the four-core version.
+At the current time, it makes sense to buy preferably a six-core machine.
+You will need to buy a NoiseMap licence that lets you run the six-core version.
 If you have to calculate contours for very large areas, then you may prefer to have the ‘remote server’ version of NoiseMap which allows many separate computers to share the processing load.
-The extra cost of setting up the server is certainly justified for a medium to large organisation, but a small organisation may prefer to keep things simple by using the ‘standalone database’ version of NoiseMap and upgrading at least to the six-core processor such as the Intel Core-i7-6800K running at 3.6 GHz.
-A quality machine can be had with this processor for around GBP1400 plus VAT (not including the peripherals.)
+The extra cost of setting up the server is certainly justified for a medium to large organisation, but a small organisation may prefer to keep things simple by using the ‘standalone database’ version of NoiseMap with a six-core processor such as the Intel Core-i5-8500 running at 3.0 GHz, with 4.1 GHz turbo.
+A quality machine can be had with this processor for around GBP 700 plus VAT (not including the peripherals.)

 A machine with the specification could easily host the database server as well, in which case you could take advantage of the ability to add queue calculations to be done in the background.
 By additionally running within this machine a parallel ‘instance’ of NoiseMap that was permanently listening to the calculation queue, calculations could take place in the background without any disruption to your main design work.